After You Register

 There are many Berklee policies that may impact your eligibility for financial aid.
 All aid applicants should familiarize themselves with the following guidelines:

 - Pending aid cannot be credited to a student’s account.
-Please check your Berklee email account as the Office of Financial Aid sends emails to students indicating what documents or forms are outstanding.
-Most items that we request may be downloaded from berklee.edu/forms-and-other-downloads.
+Please check your Berklee email account as the Office of Student Financial Services sends emails to students indicating what documents or forms are outstanding.
+You can view your aid and find missing documents and messages by logging in to financialaid.berklee.edu.
+Most items that we request may be downloaded from Berklee's Forms and Other Downloads page; and

-For more details regarding how your enrollment affects your financial aid eligibility, Satisfactory Academic Progress (SAP), student loan requirements and other policies, please visit us on the web at berklee.edu/financial-aid or walk in and meet with a financial aid counselor from 9-5, Monday-Friday.
-The Financial Aid Office can be reached at 617 747-2274 or at email@example.com.
+For more details regarding how your enrollment affects your financial aid eligibility, Satisfactory Academic Progress (SAP), student loan requirements and other policies, please visit Financial Aid or walk in and meet with a financial aid counselor from 9:00 a.m. to 5:00 p.m., from Monday through Friday.
+For financial aid-related matters, please contact the Office of Student Financial Services at 617-747-2274 or at email@example.com.